 In more recent years, phones offered by Lifeline Assistance have been popularly renamed “the Obama phone.”
 Many cell phone providers offer plans for an Obama phone, some of which are listed below.

-How can I get an Obama phone?
+How to get an Obama phone

 2. If you qualify for an Obama phone, the next step is to find a cell phone provider in your area.
 To do this, check out the Lifeline Assistance plan provider list.
 Simply enter your zip code or city and state to see a full list of providers.
 Once you find one that services your area, check out their specific plan options to find the best one for you.